ExtraHorizon/template-task/README.md

 ## Usage

-- checkout the `dev` branch
+- checkout the `init` branch
 - create a `feature/` branch
+- edit this readme to some more informative text
 - commit
 - create a pull request to `dev`
+- when merged, delete the `init` branch

-Bitbucket Pipelines will update the Task for you.
+Github actions will update the Task for you.